You are here:

 In the Freedom School classroom, Baker wanted students to think about their history and their current lives.
 In the Great Migration (1910-1970), millions of African Americans left the South, and the majority moved to cities throughout the North.
 They hoped to escape the violent repression and limited economic opportunity of the Jim Crow South, and sought jobs in more prosperous northern cities.
 However, in places like New York, many of those moving from the South quickly realized that northern schools were segregated and unequal, northern policing was brutal and ever-present, employers discriminated on the basis of race, and real estate agents and landlords segregated neighborhoods, leaving Black renters with inferior housing conditions.
 While many of those who migrated saw improvements in their conditions, racism made African Americans “second-class citizens,” as Ella Baker put it, in the North as well as in the South.

-Categories: K-12-education, community activism, student activism,
+Categories: K-12 organizing, community activism, student activism

-Date: c.
+Date: undated, c.
 1964

 Source: Schomburg Center, Ella Baker Papers

-- Why do you think the document is titled “North to Freedom?”?
+- Why do you think the document is titled “North to Freedom”?

 - After reading this document, what do you think African Americans migrating from the South to the North found when they arrived there?
 What different forms did racism take in the North?